Isekai Quartet

 Isekai Quartet (異世界かるてっと, Isekai Karutetto) is a Japanese anime series that is a chibi-style crossover between the light novel series KonoSuba, Overlord, Re:Zero and The Saga of Tanya the Evil, all published by Kadokawa Corporation.
 The first season aired from April to June 2019.
 A second season aired from January to March 2020, including characters from The Rising of the Shield Hero and Cautious Hero: The Hero Is Overpowered but Overly Cautious.
 An anime film set after the second season, titled Isekai Quartet: The Movie – Another World, was released in June 2022.
-A third season premiered in October 2025, including characters from The Eminence in Shadow.
+A third season aired from October to December 2025, including characters from The Eminence in Shadow.

 Premise

 One day, a magic button suddenly appears.
 The protagonists from KonoSuba, Overlord, Re:Zero, and The Saga of Tanya the Evil all press the button occasionally, unintentionally and move to a parallel world — another brand new isekai — where a new story featuring high school life begins.
 Soon, they are joined by protagonists from The Rising of the Shield Hero, Cautious Hero: The Hero Is Overpowered but Overly Cautious and The Eminence in Shadow.